Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-The pharmacokinetics, safety, and efficacy of maraviroc were examined in an international dose-finding and efficacy study (A4001031) that involved treatment-experienced children (aged 2 years to <18 years and weighing ≥10 kg) who had HIV-1 plasma RNA >1,000 copies/mL.
+The pharmacokinetics, safety, and efficacy of maraviroc were examined in an international dose-finding and efficacy study (A4001031) that involved treatment-experienced children aged 2 years to <18 years and weighing ≥10 kg who had plasma HIV RNA >1,000 copies/mL.
 Fifty-one percent of the 103 children who participated in the study had HIV-1 subtype C, 25% had subtype B, and 23% had other subtypes.

-In this trial, the maraviroc dose was based on body surface area and the composition of the optimized background therapy.
-Most participants (90/103 participants, or 87%) received maraviroc in combination with potent CYP3A inhibitors, 10 participants received maraviroc with noninteracting medications, and only three participants received maraviroc with CYP3A inducers (without CYP3A inhibitors).
+In this trial, the maraviroc dose was based on body surface area and the composition of the patient’s optimized background therapy.
+Most participants (90 of 103 participants, or 87%) received maraviroc in combination with potent CYP3A inhibitors, while 10 participants received maraviroc with noninteracting medications and only three participants received maraviroc with CYP3A inducers (without CYP3A inhibitors).
 The key pharmacologic target (geometric mean Caverage of >100 ng/mL) was achieved with both the tablet and oral solution formulations of maraviroc.2